s-arash/ascent/index.md

 In addition, [this OOPSLA paper](https://dl.acm.org/doi/pdf/10.1145/3622840) describes the "Bring Your Own Data Structures to Datalog" aspect of Ascent.

 ## Examples

+See the [ascent/examples](https://github.com/s-arash/ascent/tree/master/ascent/examples) directory for a more complete set of examples.

 ### Computing all the connected nodes in a graph
 ```Rust